Estimating Policy Effects in a Social Network with Independent Set Sampling: SAOM Formulation

 The random noises $\epsilon_i^{[A]}$ and $\epsilon_i^{[B]}$ represent a portion of the respondent's preference, which is not captured by either the evaluation or endowment functions.
 By assuming that these random noises follow the type-1 extreme value distribution, similar to random utility models, we obtain a closed-form multinomial logit expression for the probabilities of the network and focal behavioral micro-step decisions \parencite{maddala1986limited}.
 Based on Snijders et. al. (2007), the choice probability that is derived from the network micro-step decisions is given as,

 where $a_{t+1}$ is the resulting network at $t+1$ when respondent $i$ at micro-step $t$ either creates a new tie, deletes an existing tie, or makes no change to the respondent's connections \parencite{snijders2007}.
-We model the change in the edge variables by altering the variables $\delta$ (or $\psi$), where $\delta, \psi \in \{0,\pm 1\}$.
+We model the change in ties by altering the variables $\delta$ (or $\psi$), where $\delta, \psi \in \{0,\pm 1\}$.
 Similarly, based on Snijders et. al. (2007), the choice probability that is derived from the focal behavioral micro-step decisions is given as,

 where $b_{1,t+1}$ is the resulting state of focal behavior at $t+1$ when respondent $i$ at micro-step $t$ either attains, loses, or makes no changes to the respondent's focal behavior \parencite{snijders2007}.
 We model the change in focal behavior by altering the variables $\delta$ (or $\psi$), where $\delta, \psi \in \{0,\pm 1\}$.\\